Neural Wave Functions for Superfluids: AGP Singlet FermiNet

-Next, we clarify the relation between the original FermiNet and the AGPs FermiNet, showing that the AGPs FermiNet is the more general of the two.
+Next, we clarify the relation between the Slater FermiNet with block-diagonal determinants and the AGPs FermiNet, showing that the AGPs FermiNet is the more general of the two.
 A FermiNet geminal with a two-particle stream term is even more general than a FermiNet geminal without, so it is sufficient for this purpose to omit the two-particle stream term.
-We also neglect the envelope functions.
-Including them circumvents numerical difficulties in finite systems and can speed up the network optimization, but does not affect the generality of the Ansatz.
+We also neglect the envelope functions and the bias term, $g^k$, which is set to 0 in all results presented here.
+The use of envelope functions circumvents numerical difficulties in finite systems and can speed up the network optimization, but does not affect the generality of the Ansatz.

-Let us first define a pairing function in the following way:
+Let us first define a many-particle pairing function in the following way:

 where $h^{L\alpha (k)}_i = [\mathbf{h}^{L\alpha}_i]_k$ are the outputs from the final layer of the one-electron stream for particle $i$ of spin $\alpha$.
 As we explain below, Eq.~(\ref{eq:ggij}) is equivalent to the simpler FermiNet geminal described above: